-- Always verify a reading of asystole is not equipment failure.
+- Always verify that a reading of asystole is not equipment failure.
 Make sure patches make good contact with the individual, all cables are connected, gain is set appropriately, and the power is on.

-- Hypovolemia and hypoxia are easily reversed and the two most common causes of PEA.
+- Hypovolemia and hypoxia are easily reversed and are the two most common causes of PEA.